cadbox1/glue-stack/docs/README.md

 * Check out our [chat](https://spectrum.chat/glue-stack).
 * If you're really keen then [build Glue Stack from an empty folder](https://github.com/cadbox1/glue-stack/tree/12fc1998a672e2ad8d987a9589a12cf37666fdd7/docs/Guides/BuildingGlueStackFromAnEmptyFolder.md).

+Please remember to star this project on GitHub if you think it is remotely cool!

 ## Why

 * Document how I currently build web applications.
 * Show why a monolithic application with SQL and Java is still cool.
 * Show how to create development process documentation.
+Tests aren't the only way to increase sotware quality.
 * A playground to experiment with new ideas.
-* To optimise for development speed without comprimising quality through continuous improvement.
+* To optimise for simplicity and development speed without comprimising quality.

 ## Features